city_hall

 Homeworks Green Loan Program

 Looking to make your home more energy-efficient and reduce utility costs?
-The HomeWorks Green Loan Program provides Boston homeowners with financial assistance to fund green repairs to their homes.
+When paired with Mass Save, the HomeWorks Green Loan Program offers Boston homeowners financial assistance for energy-saving home repairs, helping them lower their energy costs and enhance the overall comfort of their homes.

 Make your home more comfortable and sustainable with a HomeWorks Green Loan!
-Income-eligible homeowners who plan on making green repairs to their properties can receive financial assistance through the Boston Home Center’s HomeWorks Green Loan Program.
+Income-eligible homeowners who have received a Mass Save Home Energy Assessment and plan on pursuing renovations that further energy efficiency in their home can receive financial assistance through the Boston Home Center’s HomeWorks Green Loan Program.

 • Reduce utility bills through energy-efficiency upgrades